hyf152632/happy_coding/src/code_style/thinking_in_ramda/content.md

 “Immutable” means “unchangeable”.

-Immutability goes hand-in-hand with pure functions.
-Since pure functions aren’t allowed to have side-effects, they aren’t allowed to change outside data structures.
+Immutability goes hand-in-hand with pure functions. **Since pure functions aren’t allowed to have side-effects, they aren’t allowed to change outside data structures**.
 They are forced to work with data in an immutable way.

 `R.filter`
 `R.reject`